The Dowry of Angyar: Themes

 In an introduction to the story written for a later anthology, Le Guin said that "The Dowry of Angyar" was most characteristic of her early science fiction writing.
 She described it as the most romantic of her works, saying that she had steadily moved away from explicit romanticism.
 She wrote "the candor and simplicity of ['The Dowry of Angyar'] have gradually become something harder, stronger, more complex."

 Multiple scholars describe the story as having been inspired by "Brísingamen", a Norse myth about the necklace of the goddess Freyja.
-Amy Clarke stated that the nocturnal Gdemiar in Le Guin's story were the analogs of the dwarves in the Norse myth, while the diurnal Fiaa were similar to the elves.
+Amy M. Clarke stated that the nocturnal Gdemiar in Le Guin's story were the analogs of the dwarves in the Norse myth, while the diurnal Fiia were similar to the elves.
 Donna White also wrote that The Dowry of Angyar was a retelling of the myth of Freyja's necklace, and compared the role of Rocannon to that of Odin in the myth.
 Suzanne Reid notes that while the Freya of legend is greedy for gold, Le Guin portrays Semley as wanting the necklace only to live up to the expectations of noble society.
 A commentary in Science Fiction Studies stated that the story mixed Norse mythology with the notion of time dilation from Einsteinian relativistic physics.

 According to scholar Kim Kirkpatrick, Semley's story is told through Rocannon, making Semley more of a passive object.
 Additionally, Semley as a character is shown as not being self-aware in the way Rocannon is, and especially unaware of the consequences of her action in travelling on the spaceship.
-Scholar Richard Erlich wrote that the protagonist of the story gets the object of her quest at the end, but at a high price.
+Scholar Richard D. Erlich wrote that the protagonist of the story gets the object of her quest at the end, but at a high price.
 Therefore, Erlich states that the story teaches a message of caution, a message that is found elsewhere in folklore.
 Erlich also notes thematic similarities to other Le Guin works, including the conclusion of a journey in its protagonist's return.

 The Encyclopedia of Science Fiction described the story as exploring the subjective nature of time in the folkloric concept of Faerie, and providing a "Technofantasy justification" for it.
 Semley's journey lasts a single night or two, but cruelly she discovers too late that time dilation has resulted in many years having elapsed at home.